AlgebraStudentCollab/START-HERE/README.md

 - We have a discord server.
 This should be your first stop to talk with other Algebra students.
 Why don't you introduce yourself right now?
 [Join the AlgebraStudents Discord](https://discord.gg/sRX3yKJWYM).
 - You can also interact through GitHub issues.
 If there is a problem with a course, this is the place to start the conversation.
-- Note: This is an repository run by **students** for **studens**.
+- Note: This is an repository run by **students** for **students**.
 There might be things done the wrong way, things that don't work or things that are unmaintained or deprecated.
 We try our best to keep things tidy!

 ## How to use